Cryptocurrency: Haram or Halal? 2 Things You Should Know

 What is Māl?

 According to Islamic law, a transaction must have something known as “Māl.”
 Māl generally means something that you can possess or store up for the time of need.
-For instance, birds in the sky can not be someone’s possession and stash for later use; thus, they can not be Mal.
+For instance, birds in the sky cannot be someone’s possession and stash for later use; thus, they cannot be Mal.

-Different Views Of Scholars
+Different Views of Scholars

 Islamic finance has a broad knowledge base and is developing globally.
 Hence, many scholars have produced different views.
 Cryptocurrency is relatively a new concept in Islamic Financial Industry, so there is always room for discussion.